 Standing Posture & How To Improve It To Avoid Back, Leg & Foot Pain

-Standing for long periods can pose a postural problem leading to painful conditions.
+Standing posture after long periods can pose a problem leading to painful conditions.
 We know sitting for long periods is unhealthy, however, does this mean standing is better?

 Standing is a posture often used at work and almost half of workers spend about 75% of the time standing and almost half of these workers do not have the ability to sit when they want.
 Standing for long periods is associated with back pain and problems with the legs and feet.
 Many health care professionals are recommending standing more than sitting, however, standing for long periods can be just as detrimental to health as sitting.
 We therefore need to find a balance between standing and sitting.
 Much has been written about better ergonomics for sitting correctly to avoid painful conditions; lets look how we can improve our standing posture.

 What is the Best Standing Posture?

 Make sure you stand upright.
 Standing upright requires use of the postural muscles that need to be strong to maintain the best standing positions.
 The head should be straight with the chin slightly in to avoid forwad head posture and neck strain.
 The best way to do this is to make sure the ears are held over the shoulders.
 The shoulders should be held slightly back to avoid the rounded shoulder posture that can lead to upper back problems as the muscles between the shoulders become overstretched and weak.
 The arms should be relaxed down and not held up as this can lead to a painful trapezius muscle.